Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Related Work

 \textbf{Learning from Synthetic and Sparse Data.} The difficulty of large-scale video collection has led to work showing that strong representations can emerge from simple synthetic data~\cite{tian2024learning, mayer2018makes}.
 Procedurally generated videos can rival natural-video pretraining~\cite{yu2024learning}, and synthetic datasets often serve as effective substitutes for real videos~\cite{guo2022learning, kim2022transferable}.
 Synthetic 3D environments also provide precise labels for tasks like optical flow, tracking, and video depth~\cite{dosovitskiy2015flownet, zheng2023pointodyssey, yang2024depth}, and recent methods use such data for low-shot motion learning~\cite{ren2024customize, wu2024lamp}.
 These results suggest that motion priors need not rely on complex natural data, motivating our use of sparse, task-specific synthetic supervision to condition T2V models on camera parameters such as shutter speed, aperture, and temperature.

-\textbf{Evaluation and Metrics for Generative Video} Existing one-shot fine-tuning methods \cite{wu2023tune} and even zero-shot approaches \cite{geyer2023tokenflow,qi2023fatezero,yang2023rerender} still struggle to generate high-quality, varied videos.
-Even just quantitatively evaluating and comparing against such such models remains a complex, multi-dimensional problem.
+\textbf{Evaluation and Metrics for Generative Video.} Existing one-shot fine-tuning methods \cite{wu2023tune} and even zero-shot approaches \cite{geyer2023tokenflow,qi2023fatezero,yang2023rerender} still struggle to generate high-quality, varied videos.
+Even just quantitatively evaluating and comparing against such models remains a complex, multi-dimensional problem.
 Common metrics include the Fr\'echet Video Distance (FVD) \cite{unterthiner2018towards,unterthiner2019fvd}, which measures distributional similarity in a learned feature space for action recognition, and CLIP Score \cite{radford2021learning}, which quantifies text–video semantic alignment.
-More recent works have proposed adaptations for video, such as X-CLIP Score \cite{ni2022expanding}, or more robust alternatives like VQA Score \cite{lin2024evaluating}, which is less prone to error on complex compositional prompts. \citet{shuttleworth2025loravsfinetuningillusion} further investigate how LoRA and full fine-tuning alter pre-trained diffusion models by analyzing changes in their weight matrices through spectral decomposition.
-While benchmarks such as VBench \cite{huang2024vbench}---which we adopt in our evaluation---offer a suite of metrics for assessing temporal consistency, object fidelity, and aesthetic quality, we identify a critical methodological gap: standard metrics fail to quantify the intrinsic complexity of the fine-tuning data.
+More recent works have proposed adaptations for video, such as X-CLIP Score \cite{ni2022expanding}, or more robust alternatives like VQA Score \cite{lin2024evaluating}, which is less prone to error on complex compositional prompts. \citet{shuttleworth2025loravsfinetuningillusion} introduce spectral diagnostic tools for analyzing how LoRA and full fine-tuning reshape pre-trained diffusion weights.
+While benchmarks such as VBench~\cite{huang2024vbench}---which we adopt in our evaluation---offer a suite of metrics for assessing temporal consistency, object fidelity, and aesthetic quality, we identify a critical methodological gap: no existing metric quantifies the intrinsic complexity of the fine-tuning data or its impact on backbone drift.
 We address this with a novel metric as part of our contribution.